 What is the order of LIU Global’s curriculum?
 Can I choose to start at any center?

 Freshmen attend the Costa Rica center for the foundation year.
-Sophomores choose between an academic year in India or participate with the one year Comparative Religion & Culture program (CRC) and travel to Turkey, Taiwan, Thailand and India.
-Juniors can choose between China or CRC for an academic year.
-We also offer a spring semester option in Australia.
-The final year of the program begins with an independently designed research project in a location of the student’s choice and culminates in a semester in New York City, where students complete a series of capstone experiences and write a senior thesis before graduating with a B.A. in global studies.
+Students have many options during their sophomore and junior year.
+Students can spend a year or semester at the China Center as well as the Comparative Religion and Culture Program (Fall semester is spent in Taiwan and Thailand and the Spring Semester is spent in India).
+Additionally, student may spend one semester at the Australia Program (offered Spring semester only) and the South Africa Program (offered Spring semester only).
+The final year of the program begins with an independently designed research project in a location of the student’s choice and culminates in a semester in New York City, where students complete a series of capstone experiences and write a senior thesis before graduating with a B.A. in Global Studies.

 What do I major in?
 What minors are there?

 All students pursue a B.A in Global Studies, which is the interdisciplinary study of global issues from multiple cultural perspectives and the development of the knowledge, skills and abilities necessary to interact effectively across cultures.
 Students will be exposed to a variety of subjects including history, anthropology, political science, international relations, languages, humanities, philosophy and religion in a global context.
 It is also possible to create an area of concentration based on work conducted on independent studies.

 Where do students actually study in these other countries?